 Japan is a fascinating country for almost everyone, even the Japanese people can get confused on their home country.
 Japan is not just a country that you just learn the basics and you're good to go.
-Foreign travelers learn more than average just in case of surprising situations.
-The rules in Japan are super complicated that experienced world travelers can get confused on their etiquette.
+Foreign travellers learn more than average just in case of surprising situations.
+The rules in Japan are super complicated that experienced world travellers can get confused on their etiquette.
 Even people that learned Japanese culture will be confused when they go to Japan.

 1. A Little Japanese Can Go a Long Way

 While yes, the Japanese language is one of the hardest languages in the world, it's better to learn just a little of it before going to Japan.
 It's common courtesy for the Japanese people.
 Words such as arigatou, sumimasen, and even kampai can help your journey in Japan become a lot more memorable.
 If you don't know any Japanese, at least bring someone that knows some Japanese language...(ᗒᗜᗕ)՛̵̖

 Chopsticks are not only a Japanese official utensil but for almost the entire Asian continent.
 Japanese people sometimes assume that Westerners aren't really good at chopsticks, but in reality, most of them can handle it quite well.
 It's best to know how to do it in your home country before going to Japan.

 3. Being Naked Is Not Bad At All

 In Western countries, being naked is not always a good thing because of indecent exposure.
 Japan's the same thing, but since they're more conservative, they even cover themselves at the beaches and pools.
 However, in onsens, it's completely OK to be 100% in the nude.
 And yes,... no swim trunks are allowed in onsens.